hov3rcraft/homebridge-eufy-robovac/README.md

 ### About this Fork

-A big refactor of [apexad/homebridge-eufy-robovac](https://github.com/apexad/homebridge-eufy-robovac) to improve performance ([#34](https://github.com/apexad/homebridge-eufy-robovac/issues/34)) and repair broken features, like the "Find Robot" switch.
+A full rewrite of [apexad/homebridge-eufy-robovac](https://github.com/apexad/homebridge-eufy-robovac) to improve performance ([#34](https://github.com/apexad/homebridge-eufy-robovac/issues/34)) and repair broken features, like the "Find Robot" switch.

 ### Features